da1nerd/crgundb/PROTOCOL.md

 ## Record Format

-The command inside of a message always contains some messages.
+The command inside of a message usually contains some records.
 These describe the data being communicated.
 There is a single reserved key `_` that contains metadata about this particular record.
 The rest is the actual record data.